Biloxi Train Crash Video: CSX Train Hit Bus Stuck On Tracks From Austin [Photos]

 — Jeff Haeger (@TheJeffTakeWXXV) March 7, 2017

 According to RT.com, those who witnessed the bus getting hit by the CSX train said that the bus looked like it was stuck on the tracks before the train hit it.
 The bus that was left stuck on the track in Biloxi, according to Express.co.uk, was carrying “OAPs in Biloxi,” that is, retirees.
-If true, that would lead to the reasoning of why most folks may have not been able to depart the bus quickly before the deadly crash.
+If true, that would lead to reasoning of why most folks may have not been able to depart the bus quickly prior to the deadly crash.

 The Biloxi bus crash, according to the International Business Times, left dozens of people injured.